kyma-project/test-infra/cmd/image-builder/README.md

 - Kaniko
 - Buildkit
-- Azure devops
+- Azure devops pipelines

-Kaniko and Buildkit build image locally while Azure devops pipelines backend calls ADO API.
-To use kaniko backend use image-builder image.
-To use buildkit backend use buildkit-image-builder image.
+Kaniko and Buildkit build image locally while Azure devops pipelines backend call ADO API.
+To use kaniko backend, use image-builder image.
+To use buildkit backend, use buildkit-image-builder image.
 Azure devops backend is supported by both images.
-To use it you need to provide `--build-in-ado=true` flag.
+To use it, you need to provide `--build-in-ado=true` flag.
 Buildkit and Kaniko backends are deprecated and will be removed in the future.
-Preferred way to build images is to use ado backend.
+The Preferred way to build images is to use ado backend, because it's the only SLC-29 compliant backend.

 ### Azure devops backend